newrelic/nri-flex/docs/basics/functions.md

 }
 ```

-You might only want to have `"customerId": "abc"` in the ouput sample:
+You may only want to have `"customerId": "abc"` in the ouput sample:

 ```yaml
 name: example